 Before prescribing Zoloft, your healthcare provider will discuss your medical history, your current medications, and any other considerations that may impact the drug’s ability to help you.

 Which Anxiety or Depression Medication Should I Take?

 When deciding between Lexapro and Zoloft, it’s important to speak with your healthcare provider to help determine which one is right for you.
-While both medications offer similar benefits in terms of how they help relieve symptoms of anxiety and depression, not everyone will react the same when taking them.
+While both medications offer similar benefits in terms of how they help treat generalized anxiety disorder and depression, not everyone will react the same when taking them.